hmakelin/gisnav/docs/pages/contribute.rst

 Guiding Principles
 --------------------------------------------------
-The following principles have been used as design guidance when developing GISNav:
+The following principles have been used as design guidance when developing GISNav and that you can use to evaluate whether a new feature could fit in:

 * Complement and improve but do not replace

-    The natural or primary application of map-based visual global positioning is complementing GNSS, while local position and attitude estimation and replacing GNSS completely (GNSS-denied flight) are secondary applications.
+    A natural application of map-based visual global positioning is complementing (but not replacing) GPS (GNSS) as global position provider.

 * Maintainability and well-defined interfaces over premature optimization

-    Proven and established solutions do not yet exist, and the state-of-the-art for deep learning based image matching especially is fast-moving.
+    Open source drone autopilot software as well as deep learning based image matching are under active development.
+    Autonomous drone delivery services and other use scenarios are not well-developed.

+* Build on proven open technology stack

-* Support proven commercial off-the-shelf hardware platforms and `FOSS <https://en.wikipedia.org/wiki/Free_and_open-source_software>`_ software
+    The future-proof approach is to support open hardware platforms and `FOSS <https://en.wikipedia.org/wiki/Free_and_open-source_software>`_ software with existing wide adoption

-    Best bet is to work on open platforms with the widest adoption, to ensure development can continue far into the future from a stable foundation.

-* The target user is a commercial drone operator who requires accurate and reliable navigation within an urban or semi-urban environment

-    In literature, such use cases may for example be called *Autonomous Landing at Unprepared Sites*
+* Target future `commercial` use cases

+    Future autonomous drone services will require precise and reliable navigation, especially within an urban or semi-urban environment.
+Vision is a key enabler when a drone needs to e.g. autonomously land on a small back yard.

 .. _Constraints: